joshbrew/threadop/README.md

 Create multithreaded pipelines (with esm imports) in a single script file with a clear, minimal workflow.

-- Instantiate a thread from a function that simple expects the event.data from the message
+- Instantiate a thread from a function that simply expects the event.data from the thread postMessage function
 - One-off or repeat use with cleanup.
 - Chain multiple workers with message port automation
 - Specify imports (local or remote) from strings or objects to use the full range of esm import abilities.